 Long story short: Over the past 16 years, US-Russian relations underwent four different phases.

-President George W Bush had a very positive rapport with Putin during his first term, which was reflected in Russian solidarity with the US after 9/11.
+President George W Bush had a very positive rapport with Putin during his first term, which was reflected in Russian solidarity with the US after the 9/11.
 After their first summit in Slovenia in 2001, Bush's initial impression seemed somewhat overconfident, even naive.